nyjc-computing/j1-summary-project/README.md

 - Noah
 - Ng Ling Kai
-- Tan Ming Cong
+- member 3
-- Chong Jae Zen
+- member 4

 <Description of your project>